8 Foods Vegans Can Eat For More Calcium

-It's easy to get more fat-burning calcium into your diet—and, unlike your mother told you, it doesn't involve drinking more milk!
-These unexpected foods are great sources of calcium.
+It's easy to get more calcium into your diet—and it doesn't involve drinking more milk.
+These vegan-friendly foods are good sources of calcium.

 Serving: 2 tablespoons, about 160 calories

 Try it: Let’s just say it—almonds should be your best friend.
-Not only are they a calcium-rich food, but, according to a study in the Journal of Nutrition, just a handful of almonds a day helps lower cholesterol, too.
-Make this rice pilaf with dried fruit and almonds.
+Not only are they rich in calcium, but, according to a study in the Journal of Nutrition, just a handful of almonds a day may help lower cholesterol, too.

-Try it: Watercress might not be on your radar like kale is, but it should be—it’s one of the most nutrient-dense vegetables you can eat.
-Sneak some more watercress into your diet with this watercress-cauliflower soup.
+Try it: Watercress might not be on your radar the way kale is, but it should be—it’s one of the most nutrient-dense vegetables you can eat.

 - USDA: "USDA Food Composition Databases."